maciejmalik/olist-ecommerce-powerbi-dashboard/README.md

 ![Data Model](images/data_model.png)

-The report is built on a relational model integrating several tables from the Olist dataset.
+The report is built on a relational model integrating multiple tables from the Olist dataset.

-The structure follows a **star-like schema**, where the **Orders** table acts as the central fact table connected to dimension tables.
+The structure follows a **star-like schema**, where the **Orders** table acts as the central fact table.

 ### Dimension tables

 - Customer
 - Seller
 - Product
 - Date

 ### Fact tables

 - Orders
 - Order Items
 - Order Payments
 - Order Reviews

-To keep the model organized and maintainable, all calculations were placed in a dedicated **Measures** table.
+To keep the model organized and easier to maintain, all calculations were placed in a dedicated **Measures** table.

 ---